jamesjoshuahill/jamesjoshuahill.github.io/_posts/2015-02-07-is-your-branch-up-to-date.md

 If you're collaborating with other people on GitHub, then hopefully the next time you see `Your branch is up-to-date with 'origin/master'` you'll wonder how long it's been since your last fetch.
 It's up to you to keep your local clone in sync and up-to-date with your team.

-When you collaborate it's best to work in separate branches to avoid conflicts.
+When you collaborate it's easier to work in separate branches.
 Even so, in a shared repository I'm not sure you can ever be completely up-to-date with GitHub.
 Maybe just for a moment, when you push and take the lead.